Almirante Brown-class destroyer: Design and description

 Six vessels were ordered and four vessels of a second variant, MEKO 360H2, were constructed for Argentina.
 They were locally named the Almirante Brown class.
 They are considered frigates and destroyers by different publications.
 The design is based on the concept of modular systems and is capable of changing the armament of the ship swiftly and can be modernized/refitted with more ease.
 Each ship is capable of being used as a flagship.

 The ships have a standard displacement of 2900 LT and 3360 LT at full load.
 The vessels are 125.9 m long overall and 119.0 m between perpendiculars with a beam of 15 m and a draught of 5.8 m.
 The vessels are powered by a COGOG system driving two shafts composed of two Olympus TM 3B gas turbines rated at 51800 shp and two Tyne RM-IC gas turbines rated at 10200 shp.
 The ships have a maximum speed of 30.5 kn while using their Olympus gas turbines at 18 kn using their Tyne turbines.
 The MEKOs have a maximum range of 4500 nmi at 18 knots.

 The Argentinian vessels are armed with eight Exocet MM-40 surface-to-surface missiles in two quad launchers mounted centrally and one octuple launcher for Aspide surface-to-air missiles mounted aft of the superstructure.
-The MEKO 360H2 are also equipped with one OTO Melara 5 in/54 calibre naval gun forward of the superstructure, eight Bofors 40 mm/70 calibre guns, and two triple-mounted 324 mm ILAS torpedo tubes.
+The MEKO 360H2 are also equipped with one OTO Melara 5 in/54 calibre naval gun forward of the superstructure, 4 OTO Melara Twin 40L70 DARDO compact gun guns, and two triple-mounted 324 mm ILAS torpedo tubes.

 The ships are equipped with a Graseby G1738 towed decoy countermeasure system, two Breda 105 mm SCLAR chaff rocket launchers with each launcher sporting 20 tubes.
 For electronic support measures, the vessels are armed with the Sphinx system and the Scimitar system for electronic countermeasures.
 The class is equipped with two Signaal DA08A air/surface search radar operating on the F band and Signaal ZW06 surface search radar operating on I band.
 They have Decca 1226 navigational radar operating on the I band and their fire control systems are controlled by the Signaal SEWACO Link 10/11 system supported by Signaal STIR radar operating on the I/J and K bands, Signaal WM25 operating on I and J band, along with LIRODA radar systems that control the 40 mm gun mounts.
 For sub-surface search, the vessels have Atlas Elektronik 80 hull-mounted active search sonar.

 All of the Almirante Brown class are equipped with a helicopter deck and hangar.
 They all deploy with AS 555 Fennec helicopters, while only La Argentina and Sarandí can employ SH-3D Sea King helicopters.
 The ships have a complement of 200, including 26 officers.